 Kimberly Berry, Assistive Technology Teacher

-Rob Carr is an Information and Communication Technology Accessibility (ICTA) Program Manager for Oklahoma ABLE Tech.
+Rob Carr is an Information and Communication Technology Accessibility (ICT) Program Manager for Oklahoma ABLE Tech.
 He provides expertise on functional and technical accessibility, accessibility policy, and institutionalizing accessibility.
 His main focus as Accessibility Coordinator is to manage the Web Accessibility in Higher Education Project (WAHEP) and help institutions of higher education throughout Oklahoma create more accessible digital campus environments.
 He previously worked in information technology and communications at The University of Oklahoma.
 He resides in Norman with his wife and two sons.

 Shelley Gladden, State Level Loan Program Manager